Originally published 10th January 2019

 This walk began with a set destination in mind.
-Having run through Jardin del Turia both this morning and the day before, I came across an area of the park that struck me as jarring and strange.
+While running through Jardin del Turia both this morning and the day before, I came across an area of the park that struck me as jarring and strange.
 I resolved to return and occupy this particular space purposefully, as opposed to being transient in it.
-The following will recount this experience.

-The distance between my entrance into the park and this area is around 2.5 kilometres.
-I had clocked this earlier on my running watch so that I could have an idea of how long it would take me to walk there.
-Quite soon after setting off I realised that I was no longer focused on the destination, instead enjoying the act of walking itself.
-For a while now, I’ve been thinking through the idea of developing my MA dissertation into a new work that that documents a search for/discovery of ‘smooth space’.
-I realise that until now, I had been thinking about walking to smooth space, as opposed to the walk being the central focus.
-When picturing it as a location, I visualise it as a defined space — albeit a vast one — rather than a flow state.
-This walk provoked a shift in my thinking and it seemed obvious that smooth space should be found when walking, as opposed to within a larger static environment.
+The distance between my entrance to the park and the grey area is around 2.5 kilometres.
+I had clocked this earlier on my running watch to have an idea of how long it would take me to walk there.
+Quite soon after setting off I realised that I was no longer focused on the destination, just enjoying the walk itself.
+For a while now, I’ve been thinking through the idea of developing my MA dissertation into new works that that document a search for/discovery of ‘smooth space’.
+Until now, I had been thinking about walking to smooth space, as opposed to the walk being the central focus.
+When picturing it as a location, I visualised it as a defined space — albeit a vast one — rather than a sort of developing flow state.
+While on this walk it seemed obvious that smooth space should be found when walking, as opposed to within a larger static environment.
 Never set, always moving and evolving, sprawling endlessly.
 These attributes clearly describe the act of walking.
-In light of this train of thought, the walk took on a new purpose, becoming much more than a means of getting to where I was going.
-I would take this opportunity to try and experience smooth space.
+In light of this train of thought, the walk took on a new purpose, becoming an opportunity to try and experience smooth space.

 The notion of being affected by a space feels very pertinent in my research thus far.
-I believe that the ability to be affected begins with being present — aware of the impact your surroundings have on you and vice versa.
+The ability to be affected seems to begin with being present — aware of the impact your surroundings have on you and vice versa.
 At the moment it’s winter in Valencia.
-The skies are clear and perfectly blue almost every day — unlike any January I’ve previously known — but there’s still a distinct chill in the air that’s all the more present when breathed in through the nose.
-On the day of this walk though, there was such warmth emanating from the low sun that I could feel it warming my eyelids.
+The skies are clear and perfectly blue almost every day — unlike any January I’ve previously known — but there’s still a distinct chill in the air that’s exaggerated when breathed in through the nose.
+On the day of this walk though, there was a lovely warmth emanating from the low sun, gently warming my eyelids.
 The light filtered through the trees in a way that made them glow.
-In one instance this sight was so disruptive that I was compelled to stop and take a photograph, failing of course to adequately capture it on my phone screen.
+In one instance this sight was so disruptive that I was compelled to stop and take a photograph, failing of course to record the moment sufficiently on my phone screen.
 My being moved by this moment of beauty indicates to me that I was present in the environment, inquisitive of it and open to such responses.
-Yet — and I see this as crucial — I wasn’t intentionally searching for them, therefore not consciously judging what was and wasn’t worthy of being deemed as moving/affecting/beautiful.
-This definition of being affected is one I am okay to sit with for a while: not forcing it.
+Yet —perhaps crucially — I wasn’t intentionally searching for them, not consciously judging what was and wasn’t worthy of being deemed as moving/affecting/beautiful.
+This definition of being affected is one I will sit with for a while, not forcing it.

-- Even though this park is situated within a city, and home to a number of rules and expected modes of behaviour (no bikes in certain areas, directional signage, dictated paths/routes), I was able to reach the desired flow state/smooth space.
+- Even though this park is situated within a city, and home to a number of rules and expected modes of behaviour (no bikes in certain areas, directional signage, dictated paths/routes), I was able, for a time, to reach the desired flow state/smooth space

-- Desire to walk forever.
-This not seeming unreasonable.
+- Desire to walk forever, and this not seeming unreasonable

-- Thinking about the combination of Deleuze and Guattari’s smooth space and Augé’s non–place as a kind of sweet spot.
+- The idea of combining Deleuze and Guattari’s smooth space with Augé’s non–place for a kind of sweet spot

 - Numerous pathways.
 The element of choice would not be present if too few

-- Travelling forwards.
-Not looking back.
-Focusing ahead but acknowledging the periphery as it develops.
+- Travelling forwards, not looking back.
+Acknowledging the periphery as it develops

 - Feeling of possibility — ideas enter the mind and they feel achievable no matter the size

-- Viewing yourself as anonymous to others.
+- Being anonymous to others.
 This was especially heightened in a foreign country.
-We pass each other with no effort to remember one another.
-It is likely we will never see each other again.
+We pass each other with no effort to remember one another, likely we will never see each other again ●